Colsai/scott_data606/README.md

 Two unsupervised topic models were used for topic modeling the two cleaned reports: LDA and BerTopic.
 #### Latent Dirichlet Allocation (LDA):
 The LDA model was created by David Blei, Andrew Ng, and Michael Jordan, is a generative model, but in text mining, it introduces a way to attach topical content to text documents.
 Each document is viewed as a mix of multiple distinct topics.
-(Sciencedirect)
+(Sciencedirect) In this project, we utilize the Gensim package and its LDA functions to capture the topic model for this project.

 ### BERTopic (LDA):
 BERTopic is a topic modeling technique that leverages BERT embeddings and a class-based TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions.
-(Grootendorst)
+(Grootendorst) A novel and recent technique, we utilize Grootendorst's extension of the BERT NLP model, created for topic modeling.

 ## Preparing the Models

 ### LDA
 The preparation steps of each model differs greatly.
 For LDA, text must be cleaned, prepared, and tokenized.
-After the text data is tokenized, the number of topics was chosen by graphing umass coherence score against number of topics, where the coherence score performance appeared to perform best.
+This model is then run against a variable number of topics, chosen optimally by graphing umass coherence score against number of topics.
+These LDA models use **LdaMulticore**, an optimized Gensim LDA modeling technique for multiple cores (*None* specifes all available cores).
+Because of the smaller size of the corpus, we modifiy the iterations/passes within the LDAMulticore function- 200 iterations across the dataset was for the iterantions parameter, chosen for better model performance, and 10 passes through.

 ```
 for topic_num in range(1,30,3):